MultiverseLearningProducts/swe/src/mod1/wk2/day1.md

 > Authorization: Basic ZnJlZC5mbGludHN0b25lQHdoaXRlaGF0Lm9yZy51azpteXBhc3N3MHJk

 ### Assignment
-Using the `Authorization` header above, determine the user's username and password.
+Using the `Authorization` header above, determine the user's username and password using https://www.base64decode.org/.
 Do you think Basic Authentication is a secure scheme?

 ## Lesson 3 - Hashing passwords
 ### Learning Objectives